krzemienski/awesome-from-stars/README.md

 * [watson-developer-cloud/text-to-speech-nodejs](https://github.com/watson-developer-cloud/text-to-speech-nodejs): This is a deprecated Watson Text to Speech Service Demo.
 A link to the newly supported demo is below
 * [cuinjune/text2video](https://github.com/cuinjune/text2video): A software tool that converts text to video for more engaging learning experience
 * [louisdh/textor](https://github.com/louisdh/textor): A plain text editor for iOS
+* [f/textream](https://github.com/f/textream): Textream is a free macOS teleprompter app for streamers, interviewers, and presenters.
+It highlights your script in real-time as you speak, displayed in a beautiful Dynamic Island overlay.
 * [ianzhao/textshot](https://github.com/ianzhao/textshot): Python tool for grabbing text via screenshot
 * [TextureGroup/Texture](https://github.com/TextureGroup/Texture): Smooth asynchronous user interfaces for iOS apps.
 * [lmoroney/tfbook](https://github.com/lmoroney/tfbook): None
 * [thombashi/thank-you-stars](https://github.com/thombashi/thank-you-stars): thank-you-stars is a CLI tool to stars to a PyPI package and its dependencies hosted on GitHub :star:
 * [thanos-io/thanos](https://github.com/thanos-io/thanos): Highly available Prometheus setup with long term storage capabilities.
 A CNCF Incubating project.
+* [stonerl/Thaw](https://github.com/stonerl/Thaw): Menu bar manager for macOS 26
 * [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line): Master the command line, in one page
 * [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge): A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 * [yadox666/The-Hackers-Hardware-Toolkit](https://github.com/yadox666/The-Hackers-Hardware-Toolkit): The best hacker's gadgets for Red Team pentesters and security researchers.